PixelSam123/pcp/README.md

 You need to run the app with these environment variables, either from the command line or a `.env` file.

 - `SECRET_KEY`: a secret generated with `openssl rand -hex 32`
+- `CODE_EXEC_SERVER_URL`: an instance of either [coxecude](https://github.com/PixelSam123/coxecude) or [containexec](https://github.com/PixelSam123/containexec).
+You can also create your own code execution server that exposes an API similar to `coxecude`.

 Start the app with this command: